LabPy/lantz/docs/about.rst

 Lantz explains itself by contextually displaying documentation.
 Core functionalities, widgets and drivers adhere to a high documentation standard that allows the user to know exactly what the program is doing and the purpose of each parameter.

 Lantz works well with Linux, Mac and Windows.
-It is written in Python, using cross platform C/C++ for optimization of calculation intensive operations and Qt4 for the user interface.
+It is written in Python and Qt4 for the user interface.

 Lantz profits from Python's batteries-included philosophy and it's extensive library in many different fields from text parsing to database communication.

 Lantz builds on the giant shoulders.
-By using state-of-the art and widely-used numerical and image processing libraries, it delivers tested robustness and performance.
+By using state-of-the art libraries, it delivers tested robustness and performance.

 Lantz speaks many languages.
 It is built with an international audience from the start thereby allowing translations to be made easily.